 Protocol Independent Routing

 This module provides details regarding configuring static routes, aggregate routes, generated routes, and managing martian routes.
+Ides an overview of the course.

-Lab: Protocol Independent Routing and Routing Instances
+Lab 1: Protocol Independent Routing

 4